 No products in the cart.

 RG6 and RG59 are the two types of coaxial cable.
-Many factors create the difference between these two cables.
-RG6 has a heavier wire gauge and its shielding can support the higher bandwidth.
-RG59 is thinner as compared to the RG6 cable.
-If your applications can run on the lower frequency then you should go for RG59 coax cable.
+There are many factors responsible for the difference between these two cables.
+RG6 has a heavier wire gauge, and its shielding can support the higher bandwidth.

 What is a Coaxial Cable?

 It is a type of copper cable that is designed with a metal shield or other this sort of components.
 The purpose of this cable is to keep the interference out of the cable.

 The primary use of this cable is to connect satellite antenna to the television set.
 There are many types of this cable, but in this article, we’ll talk about the RG6 and RG59 coaxial cables.

 Coaxial cables use RG ratings to decide the different types of cables.
 RG stands for “radio guide”.
 It is an old, forgotten military term.
 The number with RG is randomly assigned.
 There are many types of cables developed over the years but our primary focus will be on RG6 and RG59 coaxial cables.

 RG6 cable has a design to fulfill higher data frequency applications.
 This cable gives you better signal quality because of its larger conductor.
 It has an 18 AWG copper center conductor.
 This cable is suitable for satellite and internet signals.
 RG6 coaxial also has a ticker dielectric insulation.
 It has a different kind of shielding that can handle Gigahertz-level signals.
 RG6 has both foil and braided shielding.